Vinatulo/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. rm -r will delete the my first directory in tmp.
 10. cd . will change working directory to the previous.
 11. ls -la . .. /boot command will give details of the files in the current to parent directories.
+12. file command will print the type o the file.